openstack/manila/doc/source/devref/services.rst

 Services, Managers and Drivers
 ==============================

-The responsibilities of Services, Managers, and Drivers, can be a bit confusing to people that are new to cinder.
+The responsibilities of Services, Managers, and Drivers, can be a bit confusing to people that are new to manila.
 This document attempts to outline the division of responsibilities to make understanding the system a little bit easier.

 Currently, Managers and Drivers are specified by flags and loaded using utils.load_object().
 This method allows for them to be implemented as singletons, classes, modules or objects.
 As long as the path specified by the flag leads to an object (or a callable that returns an object) that responds to getattr, it should work as a manager or driver.

-The :mod:`cinder.service` Module
+The :mod:`manila.service` Module
 ------------------------------

-.. automodule:: cinder.service
+.. automodule:: manila.service
     :noindex:
     :members:
     :undoc-members:
     :show-inheritance:

-The :mod:`cinder.manager` Module
+The :mod:`manila.manager` Module
 ------------------------------

-.. automodule:: cinder.manager
+.. automodule:: manila.manager
     :noindex:
     :members:
     :undoc-members: